1. Start

 2.c.3 “Hook sets”

-The hook set tab contain all the scanners that are present in folder src/scanner/, for example:
+The hook set tab contain all the scanners that are present in folder src/scanner/

 2.e The “Security scanner” tab